-When you’re renting a Sonoma County home, you’re responsible for taking care of it while you live there and for returning it to the owner in the same condition as it was when you took possession.
+When you’re renting a Healdsburg home, you’re responsible for taking care of it while you live there and for returning it to the owner in the same condition as it was when you took possession.

 It sounds simple enough, but a lot of tenants get confused about what they should be doing to maintain the home versus what the landlord is responsible for maintaining.
 We have a few tips that will help you preserve the condition of the home you’re living in, and lead to a better and more successful tenancy.